 3 Dealership Inventory Management Best Practices

-There are many questions that continually pop up around dealerships across the country: Should we keep this vehicle or send it to auction?
+Many questions continually pop up around dealerships nationwide: Should we keep this vehicle or send it to auction?
 Is this vehicle worth reconditioning for the lot?
 How far out should your used car department start planning for seasonal demand?

 In this blog post, we share three best practices for dealership inventory management including: